-The Lies of the Land: A Brief History of Political Dishonesty will be published by Atlantic on 7 September 2017.
-Conceived four days after the Brexit referendum, researched and written as Donald Trump slouched inexorably towards the White House, and handed in on the day before Theresa May called a surprise election which required the whole thing to be rewritten, it is not only the best of many books to come out on the subject this year, but also the only one not called ‘Post-Truth’.
+The Lies of the Land: An Honest History of Political Deceit (the paperback has an extra chapter to go with its new subtitle) was published by Atlantic in June 2018.
+Conceived four days after the Brexit referendum, researched and written as Donald Trump slouched inexorably towards the White House, and handed in on the day before Theresa May called a surprise election which required the whole thing to be rewritten, the hardback was not only the best of many books to come out on the subject during 2017, but also the only one not called ‘Post-Truth’.

 Starting in 1953 with the obliging press cover-up of Winston Churchill’s near-fatal illness, and taking us via Watergate, Jeremy Thorpe, Jeffrey Archer, cash-for-questions and Blair’s WMDs right up to the present day, it explores how in the space of a lifetime we have gone from the belief that our rulers can be trusted to have our best interests at heart, to assuming the worst, even when they are doing their best.